retailinsight/careers-dataeng-recruitment-tests/ri-data-eng-tech-test.md

 A retail point of sale system at a grocery store handles tens of thousands of item scans per day.
 This task involves a simplification of the following 4 event types which are part of a retail sales transaction:
 - `CheckoutStarted` is raised when all items have been scanned and the customer is asked to pay
 - `CheckoutComplete` is raised when the basket is paid for
-- `CheckoutAbandoned` is raised when the checkout process is abandonned without payment
+- `CheckoutAbandoned` is raised when the checkout process is abandoned without payment

 `CheckoutStarted` represents the beginning of the workflow.
 Either one of `CheckoutComplete` or `CheckoutAbandoned` represents the end of the workflow.